redMaPPer I: Algorithm and SDSS DR8 Catalog: Richness Estimator

 \subsection{Background Estimation}

-As in R12, we assume that the background density is uniform, such that $b(\bx|z) = 2\pi R \barsigg(\imag,\chisq|z)$ where $\barsigg(\imag,\chisq|z)$ is the galaxy density as a function of galaxy $i$-band magnitude and $\chisq$, where $\chisq$ is evaluated using the red sequence model at redshift $z$.
+As in R12, we assume that the background density\footnote{We use the term ``background'' to mean all unassociated galaxies, including objects behind and in front of the cluster.} is uniform, such that $b(\bx|z) = 2\pi R \barsigg(\imag,\chisq|z)$ where $\barsigg(\imag,\chisq|z)$ is the galaxy density as a function of galaxy $i$-band magnitude and $\chisq$, where $\chisq$ is evaluated using the red sequence model at redshift $z$.
 In this way, the \emph{effective} background for every cluster is different and depends on the cluster redshift.
+Note that since clusters reside in overdense regions, this mean background is likely an underestimate of the true background, but the incurred bias is small \citep[see R12 and][]{rrknw11}, and is irrelevant for cosmological purposes, as it is completely degenerate with the amplitude of the richness--mass relation.
+Variability of the background (which is expected) is more problematic, and can lead to catastrophic projections.
+These are expected to be small \citep{rrknw11}, and will be addressed in a future paper (Rozo et al., in preparation).

 To calculate the mean galaxy density, we first calculate the $\chisq$ value for all galaxies in a grid of redshifts with spacing 0.02.
 For computation purposes, we only calculate the $\chisq$ for galaxies that are brighter than $0.1L_*$ at a given redshift bin.
+This implies that the magnitude range being sampled is different for each redshift bin.
 At each redshift we bin the full galaxy catalog in $\chisq$ and magnitude using a cloud-in-cells (CIC) algorithm~\citep[e.g.,][]{hockney81}, and divide by the survey area.
 For our cells, we use $\chisq \in [0,20]$ with a bin size of 0.5, and $i \in [12,m_\mathrm{lim}]$ with a bin size of 0.2.
 The $\chisq<20$ cut can be justified by the fact that the sum total of cluster membership probability in the \redmapper{} catalog for galaxies with $\chisq\in[15,20]$ is only $0.7\%$.
 That is, our $\chisq<20$ cut impacts our results at well below the $1\%$ level.
 The final galaxy number density is normalized by the width of each color and magnitude bin.
 To evaluate the background at an arbitrary redshift, we linearly interpolate between the backgrounds computed along our redshift grid.
 As noted in R12, because the background is measured per square degree, the average number of background galaxies as a function of $\chisq$, magnitude, and redshift is automatically accounted for as the angular size of the clusters changes with redshift.